 Peggy joined Watsi on March 3rd, 2014.
-Six years ago, Peggy became the 49th member to automatically support a new Watsi patient every month.
-Since then, 6,401 more people have become monthly donors!
-Peggy's most recent donation traveled 8,700 miles to support Jayden, a newborn baby from Tanzania, to fund removing a cystic mass on his head.
+Seven years ago, Peggy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Peggy's most recent donation traveled 8,600 miles to support Naw Dah, a 40-year-old woman from Thailand, to fund kidney stone surgery.